ExaurovNM/Wombat/README.md

     Install-Package Wombat.Core

-After the downloading is complete, just add `using Wombat.Core;` to your source code and you are ready to test in the most elegant and developer friendly way.
+After the installing nuget package is complete, you should add `using Wombat.Core;` to your source code and you are ready to use it.

     using Wombat.Core;